stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 Two periods of time must be established and agreed upon for this escrow agreement: a lock-up period, during which neither party may not manipulate (transfer, utilize) the assets, and a recovery period, after which the origin has the ability to recover the escrowed funds from the escrow account.

-Five transactions are used to create the escrow contract.
-They are explained below in the order of creation, and the order of submission to the Stellar network is displayed in Figure 1.
+Five transactions are used to create an escrow contract - they are explained below in the order of creation.
 The following variables will be used in the explanation:
 - **M** - the sequence number of the source account
 - **N** - the sequence number of the escrow account
 - **T** - the lock-up period
 - **D** - the date upon which the lock-up period starts
 - **R** - the recovery period

+The order of submission of transaction to the Stellar network different from the order of creation.
+The following shows this alternative order, in respect to time:

 Figure 1:
-![Diagram Transaction Submission Order for Escrow Agreements](assets/ssc-escrow.png)
-<center>Figure 1 shows the order in which the transactions (TXN) are submitted to the Stellar network, in respect to time.
-If TXN 3 is not submitted by the target, then TXN 4 is submitted by the origin after the recovery period.</center>
+![Diagram Transaction Submission Order for Escrow Agreements](assets/ssc-escrow.png) If Transaction 3 is not submitted by the target, then Transaction 4 is submitted by the origin after the recovery period.

+#### Transaction 1: Creating the Escrow Account
+**Account**: source account
+**Sequence Number**: M
+**Operations**:
+- [Create Account](../concepts/list-of-operations.html#create-account): create escrow account in system
+	 - starting balance: minimum balance + transaction fee **Signers**: source account